briyandyju09/Hackclub-Codes/README.md

 ## This Folder Features: (Top 10 projects)

-- 2048.py - A script for the popular 2048 puzzle game.
+- 2048.py - The popular 2048 puzzle game made with python!
-- notepad.py - A simple text editor with file handling capabilities.
+- notepad.py - A simple text editor with file handling capabilities that replicates the WIN10 notepad.
-- emailautomation.py - Automates the sending and management of emails.
+- emailautomation.py - Automates sending and managing of emails.
 - budgeter.py - Helps with budgeting and managing personal finances.
 - fitness.py - Assists with tracking fitness routines and progress.
 - calendar.py - Manages and displays calendar events.